Alchemist-X/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 Aave operates like an automated bank that never closes, using smart contracts to evaluate collateral and approve loans based on pre-defined rules rather than human underwriters.
 The protocol has evolved significantly since its inception, with each version addressing real limitations users faced in practice.

 For lenders, the process remains straightforward across all versions.
-You deposit assets like ETH, USDC, or other supported tokens into shared liquidity pools and immediately start earning interest.
-Your deposits are represented by **aTokens** that continuously compound by increasing your balance at a maintained unit price.
-Borrowers can borrow against their deposits but must maintain more collateral than they borrow—depositing $1,000 of ETH might allow borrowing only $800 of USDC.
+A participant deposits assets like ETH, USDC, or other supported tokens into shared liquidity pools and immediately starts earning interest.
+Deposits are represented by **aTokens** that continuously compound by increasing balance at a maintained unit price.
+Borrowers can borrow against their deposits but must maintain more collateral than they borrow—for example, depositing $1,000 of ETH might allow borrowing only $800 of USDC.

 #### Risk Management Through Key Parameters